 - Design Mark

 A design mark has stylized elements such as specific fonts, colors, sizing, or arrangements.
 Logos are common examples of design marks.
 For example, a Carhartt® design mark might include the name “Carhartt” in black, lowercase lettering in a specific font, with a stylized “C” appearing in mustard-yellow to the right of the brand name.
 Only this design, exactly as described and shown in the application, would be protected.

 Can I register a trademark as both a word mark and design mark?

 Yes.
 A trademark can be registered as both a word mark and design mark.
-In fact, many businesses choose to register their trademarks as both word and design marks, as this ensures more robust protections.
+In fact, many businesses choose to register both word and design marks, as this ensures more robust trademark protections.
 To register a trademark as both a design and word mark, you need to submit two separate trademark applications.

 Numerous factors are at play when determining trademark strength, centering around a mark’s distinctiveness—is the mark a unique identifier for the goods/services it promotes?
 The USPTO looks favorably upon distinct marks, those that do not closely describe their products.

 Trademark strength is measured via five categories that help determine a mark’s distinctiveness or lack thereof: